 Fun facts about Japan you didn’t know about

-• Japan has the highest live expectancy in the world.
-It has more than 50,000 people who are over 100 years old.
+• Japan has the highest life expectancy in the world.
+It has more than 50,000 people who are over 100 years old

-• In Japan there are more than 5.5 million vending machines and they sale almost everything from umbrellas to cigarettes to hot noodles and sushi.
+• In Japan, there are more than 5.5 million vending machines and they sell almost everything from umbrellas to cigarettes to hot noodles and sushi

-• Japanese love coffee and Japan imports approximately 85% of Jamaica’s annual coffee production.
+• Japanese love coffee and they import approximately 85% of Jamaica’s annual coffee production.